hc-psy/deep-learning/README.md

-# Machine Learning Projects
+# Deep Learning Projects

-This repo provides my implementations and reports of several DL-based solutions to various tasks, the assignments of NTUEE5184 lectured by Hung-yi Lee. **(This is a NTU course, score = A+)**
+This repo provides my implementations and reports of several DL-based solutions to various tasks, the assignments of NTUEE5184 (Machine Learning) lectured by Hung-yi Lee. **(This is a NTU course, score = A+)**

 ## Project List